delphidabbler/delphidabbler.github.io/README.md

 # DelphiDabbler.com source code

-This project contains a GitHub Pages project used to maintain a the majority of the source code and content of the [delphidabbler.com](https://delphidabbler.com) website.
+This GitHub Pages project contains the source code and content of the [delphidabbler.com](https://delphidabbler.com) website.

 The site is developed and maintained using Jekyll.
-Changes to be published to delphidabbler.com are first commited to `master` on this repo and are then transferred by FTP to the main site's server.
+Changes commited to `master` are automatially published to delphidabbler.com.

-> Although the website can be viewed at https://delphidabbler.github.io _please don't link to that_.
-All changes are pushed to the official site at https://delphidabbler.com - please link to that site instead.
+> Until 2021/12/09 this site was accessible via the delphidabbler.github.io address but now that address is simply rewritten as delphidabbler.com.
+Please ensure all links are to [https://delphdabbler.com](https://delphidabbler.com) and not the old github.io address.

 ## Contributing